 General Dollar Tree Pallet Requirements

-Dollar Tree, like nearly all stores that sell groceries, requires a 48-by-40 Grocery Manufacturers Association (GMA) pallet.
+Dollar Tree, like nearly all stores that sell groceries, requires a 48-by-40 Consumer Brands Association (CBA) pallet (formerly GMA).
 Dollar Tree also specifies that this should be a Grade A pallet.

 Dollar Tree requires pallets to meet the criteria below.
 Suppliers are encouraged to confirm this information directly with Dollar Tree to ensure it includes the latest updates.